-While most players are perfectly content with playing guitars bought from a retailer in a fully assembled condition, there are some who like to take their customization to the next level by building their own guitars from scratch.
+While most players are perfectly content playing guitars bought from a retailer in a fully-assembled condition, some like to take their customization to the next level by building their own guitars from scratch.
 Unfortunately, lutherie tools and materials can be incredibly expensive, and the skills required to take on such a build can take years to master.

-Fortunately, there are now a number of different DIY guitar kits available, where the hardest parts, like body construction, fret setting, and neck carving, are already taken care of.
+Fortunately, there are now a number of DIY guitar kits available, where the hardest parts like body construction, fret setting, and neck carving are already taken care of.
 You’ll still get the satisfaction of building your own guitar, but without the need to invest thousands in hardware and materials, not to mention the time taken to learn the lutherie skills.

 Features: Pre-routed, Flamed maple top, Set neck